Murat Aygün: ONE Championship

 On June 1, 2020 it was revealed that Aygün had signed with ONE Championship.
 He was scheduled to fight Roman Kryklia for the ONE Kickboxing Light Heavyweight Championship during ONE Championship: Big Bang.
 The fight was later cancelled, as one of Kryklia's coaches tested positive for COVID-19.
 Aygun was rescheduled to fight Anderson Silva.
 Aygun went on to defeat Silva by unanimous decision.

 Aygün was scheduled to challenge the reigning ONE Kickboxing Light Heavyweight champion Roman Kryklia at ONE Championship: NextGen on October 29, 2021.
 Aygün later withdrew from the bout, for undisclosed reasons.
 Aygün was rebooked against Roman Kryklia for January 14, 2022 at ONE: Heavy Hitters.
 The fight was later postponed for ONE: Full Circle on February 25, 2022.
 Aygün lost the fight via first-round knockout.

 Glory

 Aygün was expected to Nikola Filipović in a heavyweight tournament reserve bout at Glory 85 on April 29, 2023.
 He was moved up into the tournament proper, after Luis Tavares withdrew, and faced Enver Šljivar in the semifinals.
 Although Aygün was able to overcome Šljivar by unanimous decision, he lost the final bout against Kevin Tariq Osaro by TKO.
+His win over Šljivar was changed to a no contest after both fighters failed a post-match drug test.
+As a result, he received 1-year suspension.

 Aygün faced Ionuț Iancu at Glory Light Heavyweight Grand Prix on June 8, 2024.
 He lost the fight by a second-round knockout.

 He takes part in the Glory 99 “Heavyweight Last Man Standing Tournament” where 32 heavyweight fighters compete on April 5, 2025 in Rotterdam, Netherlands.

-Doping suspension

-Glory 85

-Aygün failed a drug test prior to Glory 85.
-He was suspended for 1 year.